jrkerns/pylinac/docs/source/winston_lutz.rst

 to question the accuracy of the algorithm.
 Since no linac is perfect and the results are sub-millimeter, discerning what is true error vs algorithmic error can be difficult.
 The image generator module is a perfect solution since it can remove or reproduce the former error.

+See the :ref:`image_generator_module` module for more information and specifically the :func:`~pylinac.core.image_generator.utils.generate_winstonlutz` function.

 Perfect Delivery
 ^^^^^^^^^^^^^^^^